Only logged in customers who have purchased this product may leave a review.

 Our 5/8″ Sasher™Tool is PQW’s version of a bias maker.
 It allows you to quickly and easily fold bias or straight grain fabric strips in half (raw edges together) or perform a perfect bias fold using just the Sasher Tool and an iron.

 Use the 5/8″ Sasher Tool to make stems and vines for applique, sashing strips for Quilt As You Go quiltmaking, bias tape for celtic or stained glass applique and bag handles.

 You will notice that the sides of the Sasher have a curved shape.
 This is so the curved edge of an iron can neatly fit against the Sasher as you push it along; Which means no more burnt fingers!

 Please note – that the size on the Sasher tool is the finished size of the folded strip.
 If you require a 5/8″ finished size, cut the fabric 1 1/4″ wide and then put through the 5/8″ Sasher.

 Making Face Mask Ties

-In addition, our 5/8″ Sasher tool is the perfect size for making ties for face masks.
+In addition, our 5/8″ Sasher Tool is the perfect size for making ties for face masks.
 Please follow the step-by-step instructions below.
-You can also purchase our Template Ruler which is for making the actual face mask.
+You can also purchase our Face Mask Creative Set, which includes the Template Ruler for making the actual face mask.